olivierperez/RxStartActivityForResult/README.md

 # RxStartActivityForResult

-Use this service to convert a `startActivityForResult` into a ReactiveX Single.
+Android service to convert a `.startActivityForResult(intent, requestCode)` into a ReactiveX Single.

 ## Example